 Our compensation program is intended to align the interests of our senior executives with those of our shareholders, with a goal of increasing shareholder value over the long term and to reasonably reward superior performance that supports that goal.
 In establishing the aggregate amount of targeted compensation for each Named Executive Officer, we do not rely on formula-driven plans, which could result in unreasonably high compensation levels and encourage excessive risk taking.
-Instead, aggregate target compensation is based on an evaluation of the individual's performance, skills, leadership and expected future contributions in the context of our financial performance and seeks to achieve the objectives of our compensation philosophy set forth above.
-Based on these considerations, we determine an overall level of targeted cash compensation, a portion of which is to be paid as base salary and the balance of which is structured to be performance-based cash compensation, and a level of stock-based awards.
+Instead, aggregate target compensation is based on an evaluation of the individual's performance, skills, leadership and expected future contributions in the context of our financial performance and seeks to achieve the objectives of our compensation, a portion of which is to be paid as base salary and the balance of which is structured to be performance-based cash compensation, and a level of stock-based awards.
 We consider the aggregate compensation (earned or potentially available) to each Named Executive Officer in establishing each element of compensation.